 COMUNIDAD DE PROPIETARIOS

-The co-ownership.
-It must be informed of the work you are planning, and can object to it.
-To find out more, consult our guide: "Everything you need to know about renovation in Spain".
+The homeowners' association.
+They must be informed of the work you are planning and may object to it.
+For more information, see our guide: "All you need to know about renovation in Spain".

 CONTADOR